 - Mini meringues.
 I made some lemon mini meringues to my own recipe – which you can find here

 - Gypsophelia (or Baby’s Breath) featured a lot in the wedding and in the bouquets so I added some.
-It is also brilliant at covering the bases
+The flowers are edible but the stems are not (though they are non-toxic and can be used on the cake).
+Baby’s breath is also brilliant at covering the bases

 To construct the layers and tiers: